derektypist/derek-dhammaloka-cv/README.md

 - GitHub Page

     - The GitHub page allows the user to search user profiles.
 Usage limits apply.
-If there are too many requests, a message will be displayed.
+If there are too many requests, a message will be displayed, and the user will be asked to try again later.

     - Clicking on one of the repositories, will give details of the repository (opens in a new tab to allow easy navigation for the user).

+    - Hovering over one of the repositories, gives a tooltip.

-    - Cicking on one of the usernames, gives details of the username (opens in a new tab to allow easy navigation for the user).
+    - Clicking on one of the usernames, gives details of the username (opens in a new tab to allow easy navigation for the user).

 ![GitHub Page showing Username and Image](assets/images/githubpage-1.png)